ace1mbj-droid/ace1-sporty-static/docs/MCP_SETUP.md

 - Confirm `.vscode/mcp.json` exists and contains default inputs (project-ref, api-url, features).
 It’s been updated to use flags instead of positional args (fixes EINVALIDTAGNAME).
 - Make sure `npx` is available locally (Node 18+ recommended).
 - Keep your SUPABASE_ACCESS_TOKEN handy (service role or personal token with SQL permissions).
+- For CI verification, both staging and production workflows now include a dry-run step that lists migrations and functions to verify MCP access before deployment.

 ## Steps (VS Code MCP extension)